SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 }
 ```

+### Forward SonarQube custom headers
+SonarQube adds custom HTTP headers in order for some features to function properly.
+The reverse proxy should be configured to forward the following header: `sq-authentication-token-expiration`.

 ## Secure your Network

 To further lock down the communication in between the reverse proxy and SonarQube, you can define the following network rules: